diodesign/rustinvaders/README.md

 ## Feedback

 This is a work in progrss - there are many little things to add and improve.
 If you have any suggestions, patches, complaints, etc, then submit an issue or pull request, or [try emailing me](mailto:diodesign@gmail.com).
-Cheers for taking an interesting.
+Cheers for taking an interest.